chantellcruz/chantellcruz/README.md

 Full-Stack Java Developer & Photographer
 =========================

 I've been a professional portrait and wedding photographer since 2014.
-Creating my portfolio website, I found that I really enjoyed that process.
 Currently in the midst of a career shift, as I move to doing photography part-time.<br>

 ⟡&nbsp; I'm based in Minneapolis, Minnesota<br>
 ⟡&nbsp; See my photography portfolio at [chantellrae.com](http://chantellrae.com)<br>